robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 If you're moving on from a different module in this course you may want to clean up your system somewhat:

 * Kill the sample app VMs with vagrant destroy.
 * Make sure you're using the right commit for this module - a variety of new features and vulnerabilities have been added to support it.
-The commit ID is <commit ID here>, tagged SQL\_injection\_presentation.
+The commit ID is tagged with SQL\_injection\_presentation.
 * Reset the Fiddler rules - delete the customrules.js file inside your \Documents\Fiddler2\Scripts folder.
 * Recreate the sample apps (and new databases) with vagrant up.